kyma-project/kyma/docs/backup/08-02-restore-backup.md

     Even if the restore process is complete, it may take some time for the resources to become available again.

-    > **NOTE:** Because of [this issue](https://github.com/heptio/velero/issues/1633) in Velero, Custom Resources may not be properly restored.
-In this case, run the second restore command again and check if the Custom Resources are restored.
-For example, run the following command to print several VirtualService Custom Resources:
+    > **NOTE:** Because of [this issue](https://github.com/heptio/velero/issues/1633) in Velero, custom resources may not be properly restored.
+In this case, run the second restore command again and check if the custom resources are restored.
+For example, run the following command to print several VirtualService custom resources:

-    ```bash
+    >```bash
-    kubectl get virtualservices --all-namespaces
+    > kubectl get virtualservices --all-namespaces
-    ```
+    > ```